USDA-SCINet/scinet-workbooks/workbooks/_contribute/components/alerts.md

     * The content is long.
 Important long-form content should have its own section.
     * The alert content is longer, but only applies to a subset of users.
 Consider an [accordion](./accordion) with an appropriate icon.

 {% include alert class="error" title="Do not overuse!" content="Overuse of alerts, highlighting, and font decoration leads to attention fatigue.
-This results in decreased attention and comprehension of the tutorial's content rather than the desired emphasis." %}
+This results in decreased attention and comprehension of the tutorial's content." %}

 Additional guidance can be found on the [USWDS component page](https://designsystem.digital.gov/components/alert/)